m1nka/blog/_posts/2020-11-04-tutorial-how-to-setup-terraform-for-oracle-cloud-infrastructure-oci-to-create-a-simple-web-server.markdown

 layout: post
 title: "Tutorial: How to setup Terraform for Oracle Cloud Infrastructure (OCI) to create a simple web server"
+tags:
+  - oci
+  - terraform
 image: /images/posts/terraform-alpaca.jpg
 date: 2020-11-04T15:22:52.080Z
 ---
 In this article we will cover how to get started with a basic Terraform setup in Oracle Cloud Infrastructure (OCI) to create a simple web server.
-This tutorial can be done using the Always Free Tier.
+This tutorial can be done using the [Always Free Tier](https://www.oracle.com/cloud/free/).

 > This tutorial has been tested with Terraform v0.13.4 and will be updated for future releases.